 This class provides an introduction to disaster/emergency planning and response as conducted in the United States, with an emphasis on medical response.
-To determine where disaster information specialists might best fit into the U.S. framework for disaster/emergency response, it is necessary to start with shared understanding of terminology, concepts, legislation, organizations, and lessons learned from previous incidents.
+To determine where disaster information specialists might best fit into the U.S. framework for disaster/emergency response, it is necessary to start with a shared understanding of terminology, concepts, legislation, organizations, and lessons learned from previous incidents.
 The class describes efforts to provide structure and order before, during, and after emergencies and disasters.
 Changes over time in legislation and the U.S. framework for disaster/emergency response are discussed.

 This self-paced course fulfills one of the requirements of the Medical Library Association (MLA) Disaster Information Specialization, Basic Level.
 Students will earn three MLA Continuing Education (CE) credits.
 This program provides the opportunity for participants to expand their roles in providing information for disaster and emergency preparedness, response, and recovery.